Love & Light, part of the series

-With her husband’s dying breath, he promised to send Maddie an angle to heal her brokenheart.
-So every day in the year since Wayne’s tragic boating accident, she’s been watching for someone.
+With her husband’s dying breath, he promised to send Maddie an angel to heal her broken heart.
+So every day in the year since Wayne’s tragic boating accident, she’s been watching and waiting…

 Rescued from a storm at sea, Chase can’t remember who he is or where he came from—so he travels from port to port, looking for clues to his past.
-But his presence is shaking up the small Florida coastal town of Sugar Bay, and bizarre things are happening to Maddie and her family.
-Whoever this stranger is, he’s working some serious miracles.
+A twist of fate sends him to the small Florida town of Sugar Bay, and Maddie’s sure her angel has arrived.
+Only Chase’s presence is anything but angelic.
+Not only is he pushing Maddie to break out of her family’s dysfunctional cocoon and see the truth about her marriage, he’s waking up parts of her she didn’t know even existed.

-As Chase’s shocking past and true identity begin to emerge, it leads Maddie to a disturbing mystery, unexpected danger—and the determination to fight for a love she know can only be Heaven-sent…
+A man without a past and identity shouldn’t fall for a waif of a woman, especially when the glimmers of memory he gets reveal a reckless sailor and a possible murder.
+And while he wants to protect her, he’s created a monster—because Maddie’s seeing this through.
+As Chase’s shocking past and true identity begin to emerge, it leads Maddie to a disturbing mystery, unexpected danger—and the determination to fight for a love she knows can only be Heaven sent…

 Read an Excerpt